Razat94/learn/PowerBI/README-PowerBI.md

 		A Star Schema is a schema design/data modeling approach.
 		It is a way to organize your data in Power BI (or any data warehouse).
+		Encourages Data Normalization, which "is used to describe data that's stored in a way that reduces repetitious data."

 		Ultimately, its used to organize your data since it's a design for that structure.

 		It consists of: